 The Governance Committee, jointly with the Compensation Committee of the Board is responsible for periodically reviewing and recommending to the full Board any changes in Trustee compensation.
 It is the Committees’ practice to engage independent consultants to assist with any such review or recommendations.

 Back to Top

 The Audit and Risk Management Committee of the Board of Trustees is charged with oversight of financial reporting and audits thereon, including nomination of the organization’s independent accountants.
-The Committee is charged with comprehensively reviewing Commonfund’s selection of auditors at least once every seven years.
+The Committee is charged with reviewing Commonfund’s selection of auditors periodically, normally once every seven years.

 Back to Top

 Nominations of candidates to be elected as members of TCF’s Board of Trustees are made by the Board’s Governance Committee.
-Members of the Governance Committee are independent of management, and no Trustee who is up for reelection in that year may serve on the Governance Committee.
+Members of the Governance Committee are independent of management, and other than in exceptional circumstances, no Trustee may serve on the Governance Committee for more than four consecutive years.
 It is the current practice of the Governance Committee to engage an independent search firm to assist it in identifying possible nominees to serve as Trustees.
 The Governance Committee follows the practice of encouraging candidate interviews with the President.

 The Governance Committee is also responsible for selecting the membership of the Board’s Executive and Audit and Risk Management Committees, and in determining the independence criteria that apply to such selections.
 The membership of the Governance Committee is selected by the Executive Committee.

 The Board’s Audit and Risk Management Committee is charged with nominating the organization’s independent accountants, a choice that must be ratified by TCF’s members at its annual meeting.